pedromrls/asteroids/README.md

 # asteroids
 asteroids project for boot.dev

-Just updateting the readme to check connectivity
+Just updating the readme to check the connectivity